cscart/docs/en/developer_guide/api/entities/product_variations.rst

 * sets the number of items in stock to *10*;

-* loads the image from *http://example.com/var/files/1/exim/backup/images/red_tshirt.jpg* and makes in the main image of the variation;
+* loads the image from *http://example.com/var/files/1/exim/backup/images/red_tshirt.jpg* and makes it the main image of the variation;

 * loads additional images for the variation from: